 Tips:

-- Clean and dry the surface first
+- Clean and dry the surface

-- Use multiple strips for larger or heavier items
+- Use multiple strips for larger items

-- Press and hold for maximum adhesion
+- Press firmly for maximum hold

 - Fabric panels